voult2/BetterPawnControl/README.md

 Bulk assignment of colonists and animals to outfits, areas, drugs, food, work in one single action.

-Allows to set a default outfit, food, drug when a colonist joins and also default prisoner food.
+Allows to set a default outfit, food, drug when a colonist, prisoner or slave joins the colony.

+Emergency' button to toggle the configured policies at once in one click or keyboard shorcut.

 ## How to use
 1. Create a policy either for animals or for colonists by clicking the cog icon